 Thursday and Sunday 4pm-9pm Dry Season (end of April - October)

 The biggest market in Darwin and the most crowded with tourists but don't miss it!
 With over 200 stalls overlooking Mindil Beach, be prepared and get there before sunset, pack a picnic blanket and grab yourself some delicious food from the vendors lining the beach and get a spot to watch the sunset.
 After dark is the best time to wander around the stalls, with the cool sea breeze and stars overhead.
 These markets are BYO.
 Hit the grass for a dance, local drum and bass legends eMDee will get you moving to their upbeat tunes on the digeridoo (yidaki).
+Read more: our locals guide to the Mindil Beach Markets.

 Saturday 8am - 2pm

 A great spot for brunch, you will find people queuing up for smoothies and tropical juices to beat Darwin's heat or last nights hangover!
 Laska is also a staple here, if you are wondering what all those people are lining up for - it's Mary's Laska!
 Join the queue.
 This is Darwin's best local craft market, so if you are looking for authentic NT made art, jewellery and crafts this is the place to shop.
 You will find Indigenous art and weavings, crocodile leather products, and a variety of locally made clothes, bags, jewellery, soaps and essential oils.
 If you would like to support local NT artisans and take home a souvenir or gift then you can find it here.
+Read more; our locals guide to the Parap Markets.

 Saturday and Sunday 7am -2pm